jozuenoon/message_bus/README.md

 ### Architecture

 This service in majority follows flattened [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) as described by Uncle Bob.
 There is nice [example](https://github.com/bxcodec/go-clean-arch) written in Go.
+However, I kept things a bit simpler at this stage since splitting everything into very small packages felt like overkill at this stage.

 #### Services